 - Whether or not it is physically practicable to provide the required parking on the site in terms of the existing or proposed location of buildings, availability of access to the road, and other similar matters. - ii.
 Whether there is an adequate alternative supply of parking in the vicinity such as a public car park or on-street parking.
-In general, on street parallel parking particularly on residential streets is not considered a viable alternative. - ii.
+In general, on street parallel parking particularly on residential streets is not considered a viable alternative. - iii.
 Whether there is another site or parking area in the immediate vicinity that has available parking spaces which are not required at the same time as the proposed activity and where a legal agreement between the applicant and owner of the site is provided to show a right to use such areas. - iv.
 Whether the proposal has less than normal parking requirements e.g. due to specific business practices, operating methods or the type of customer. - v.
-The extent to which significant adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required parking spaces. - e) Any non-compliance with any development control listed in 16.6.2.2, 16.6.2.4 and 16.6.2.5 will also be assessed utilising the relevant matters listed in: - Chapter 13.10 for the applicable or equivalent Residential standards for land zoned Sub-Zones 3A-D - Chapter 14.10 for the applicable or equivalent standards for land zoned Sub-Zones 1 and 7.
+The extent to which significant adverse effect on the character and amenity of the surrounding area will occur as a result of not providing the required parking spaces.